Hypnic Jerks: How To Avoid Waking With A Jolt

 • Hypnagogic jerk.

-• Myoclonic jerks (myoclonus is an involuntary muscle twitch – hiccups are another harmless example).
+• Myoclonic jerks.
+A myoclonus is an involuntary muscle twitch, with hiccups being another harmless example.

 What are hypnic jerks?